China's November gasoline exports off peak, LNG imports at record high

 Jet fuel exports edged higher month-on-month to 460,000 tonnes, thanks to a slight recovery in international flights and steady demand for domestic travel, though the volume was still 71.5% lower than a year earlier.

-China's fuel exports should rise in December after the government issued new quotas, including the first permits for top private refiner Zhejiang Petrochemical Corp and a rare allotment to state defense conglomerate Norinco.
+China's fuel exports should rise in December after the government issued new quotas, including the first permits for top private refiner Zhejiang Petrochemical Corp and a rare allotment to state defence conglomerate Norinco.

 LNG imports soared to a record 6.61 million tonnes in November, up 2.4% from a year earlier, data showed.